dhanushpandi46/Astable-Multivibrator-Using-Proteus/README.md

 •	Used in clock generation, LED flashing, and tone generation.
 ## Viva Questions
 1. What are the operating modes of 555 timer?

+Operating Modes: Monostable, Astable, and Bistable modes.

 2. What are the threshold levels in astable mode?

+Threshold Levels in Astable Mode: The capacitor charges and discharges

 3. Write the frequency formula.

+f=(R1​+2R2​)C1.44​

 4. What is duty cycle?

+Duty Cycle: The percentage of time the output remains HIGH in one complete cycle.

 5. What happens if R2 increases?

+If R2 Increases: The time period and duty cycle increase while frequency decreases.